 Many factors influence infant mortality, but in Ohio each year more than 150 incidents are sleep-related.
 The American Academy of Pediatrics and the Ohio Department of Health recommend that all infants sleep alone, on their backs and in a crib – every time they are placed to sleep – to reduce these unfortunate tragedies.

 Safe Sleep Summit

-About the Initiative
+About the Hospital Initiative

 Ohio’s hospitals have a unique opportunity to reach the parents of nearly 140,000 newborns every year with educational messages about the importance of providing a safe sleeping environment.
 Although hospitals have been providing parental education for a very long time, the Ohio Hospital Association has recently launched the Safe Sleep is Good4Baby statewide initiative to draw attention to the importance of safe sleep in the hospital, at home and in the community.